Right Sliding Panel

 NAT Tracing Details

-• Traffic Topology: Displays all traced traffic in a free topology form.
-Clicking on a line will show detailed information of the corresponding path.
+• Traffic Topology: Displays all traced traffic in a free topology.
+Click a line to view detailed path information.

-• Network Topology: Displays the observation points of the traced traffic in a waterfall topology form.
+• Network Topology: Displays observation points of the traced traffic in a waterfall topology.

-• Note: Physical network topology is displayed only if the traced traffic passes through the physical network.
+• Note: Only displayed if the traced traffic passes through the physical network.

 • Operations:

-• Supports hovering over nodes and lines to view more detailed information, including observation points, detailed information of network locations, tunnel information, and metrics.
+• Hover over nodes and lines to view detailed information, including observation point, network location, tunnel info, and metrics.

-• Show/Hide Difference: Displays or hides the main metric difference between adjacent nodes in the network topology.
+• Show/Hide Delta: Show or hide the difference in primary metrics between adjacent nodes in the network topology.

-• Show/Hide Full Name: Displays or hides the full name of nodes in the topology.
+• Show/Hide Full Names: Show or hide full node names in the topology.

 • Settings:

-• Add to Dashboard: Supports adding the panel to the dashboard.
+• Add to Dashboard: Add the Panel to a Dashboard.

-• View API: Basic operations of the panel, refer to the Traffic Topology - Settings section.
+• View API: Basic Panel operation.
+See Traffic Topology - Settings.

-• Close Thumbnail: Enable/disable the thumbnail in the lower left corner of the topology.
+• Toggle Thumbnail: Show/hide the thumbnail in the lower left of the topology.

-• Matching Algorithm Degree: Supports adjusting the parameters of the NAT tracing algorithm.
+• Matching Algorithm Degree: Adjust NAT tracing algorithm parameters.

-• Click the time component in the upper left corner to filter data by time.
+• Click the time component in the upper left to filter data by time.

 #1.13 Resource Change Events

-Displays resource change events of the clicked data object in trend analysis charts and tables.
+Displays resource change events for the clicked data object in both trend analysis chart and table formats.

 Resource Change Events